YupItsZac/ZnD/README.md

 });
 ```

+This code displays the ZnD modal dialog.
+You'll need to change the body content (which accepts all markup) to suit your needs.

 Options
 ===

-Options for the ZnD Drag&Drop interfacing:
+######ZnD Drag&Drop Interfacing

-*finalContainer* - The div you want to make droppable.
+**finalContainer** - The div you want to make droppable.

-*draggable* - This is the div (or class of divs) that you want to make draggable.
+**draggable** - This is the div (or class of divs) that you want to make draggable.

-*errorElement* - This is the element that ZnD will use to indicate that an item is already in the list.
+**errorElement** - This is the element that ZnD will use to indicate that an item is already in the list.
 This is determined by a div's ID attribute.
 ZnD changes the background color to a bright red, then back.

-*removedCallback* - This function is called after an item has been removed from the list.
+**removedCallback** - This function is called after an item has been removed from the list.

-*droppedCallback* - This function is called after an item has been successfully added to the list.
+**droppedCallback** - This function is called after an item has been successfully added to the list.

-*helpCallback* - This function is called after the help icon is clicked, assuming you included one.
+**helpCallback** - This function is called after the help icon is clicked, assuming you included one.

-*dragContainer* - This is the element that you want to hold all of your draggable divs, initially.
+**dragContainer** - This is the element that you want to hold all of your draggable divs, initially.
-*dragTitle* -

-This code displays the ZnD modal dialog.
-You'll need to change the body content (which accepts all markup) to suit your needs.
+**dragTitle** - This is the title dislayed above the dragContainer.

+**finalTitle** - This is the title displayed above the finalContainer.

+**titleSize** - On an HTML heading based scale ( <hx> ), the size of the title heading.

+######ZnD Modal Dialog

+**bodyContent** - This is the content that ZnD displays on the modal window.
+Any HTML markup is accepted.

+**buttonColor** - This is the color of the button that triggers the modalClose function.

+**buttonText** - The text of the button that triggers the closeModal function.
+This is usually 'Close' or 'Okay'.

+**modalWidth** - The width of the modal.
+Any type of specification (px, %, etc) is accepted.

+**modalHeight** - The height of the modal.
+Any type of specification (px, %, etc) is accepted.